 SANDY: I hope the next generation of women have more opportunities in life and their careers.
 Women deserve support and understanding from family and society as a whole.

 SARVANI: Many organisations and governments have started implementing policies to ensure equal opportunities for men and women but there is still a gap.
 My hope is that this gap will be erased for the next generation.
 I would be happy for them to start with equal responsibility shared among men and women.
 It was overwhelming to see the strong, 15-year old, Greta Thunberg raise her voice at the UN Climate Change COP24.
 When young women are given opportunities to speak and be heard, better conditions follow!

 What does it mean to you to own a NightOwl Franchise in Australia?

 SARVANI: Owning a NightOwl franchise means a lot to me.
-Being with this franchise chain from past 9 years, I still remember my journey from my first working day where I knew nothing to owning 3 franchises and running them successfully.
+Being with NightOwl for more than 9 years, I remember my journey from the first day when I knew nothing to now owning three franchises… AND running them successfully!

 From then to now, I have made many personal improvements that have helped me to make important decisions in driving my business towards success.
 But I have also become stronger in other areas of my life.
 I am grateful to the NightOwl family – this is where I have learned everything about the business which is quite unlike other franchises.
 I say this because the franchise support staff are always very helpful and encouraging.
 They give us compliments and recognise us for even the smallest achievements.
 This boosts confidence and encourages franchisees to be innovative and creative in store – ultimately adding to our success.